cgwhouse/bootstrap/README.md

 ## Gentoo

 1. Follow the Handbook, but do not reboot when it says to, complete all remaining steps
 2. Make note of anything that shouldn't be done ahead of time (removing stage3 tarball, disabling root user, etc.) so we can do it later
-3. Install and configure the following using Gentoo Wiki:
+3. Install and configure the following in order, using Gentoo Wiki:
    - eix
    - audio
-   - desktop environment (TODO: add USE flags to remember to this before removing from script)
+   - desktop environment (`gnome gtk vaapi vdpau vulkan wayland X -kde -plasma -telemetry`)
    - web browser
-4. Clone this repo
+4. Reboot from live environment and spot check the above items, then clone this repo
-5. Run gentoo.sh, proceed until desktop environment and web browser are installed
-6. Reboot, continue remaining setup via gentoo.sh
+5. Run gentoo.sh

 ## Arch